rtleib/password-generator-challenge-03/README.md

 Description

 This challenge is to create a password generator.
-The purposes of this is to use JavaScript to generate a random password that is requested from the user.
+The purpose of this is to use JavaScript to generate a random password that is requested from the user.

 Screenshot